jheyman/blog/pages/MultiRoomHomeAudio/index.md

 	sudo chmod a+x /etc/init.d/audiocontroller.sh
 	sudo update-rc.d audiocontroller.sh defaults

-Reboot the pi: traces of the successful execution of the audio controller script should be visible in `/tmp/audiocontroller.log` file.<br><br>
+Reboot the pi: traces of the successful execution of the audio controller script should be visible in `/tmp/audiocontroller.log` file.

-NOTE: in my case, it's a good thing I inserted a check & retry loop on pinging the LMS server at the beginning of the script, since the wifi connection does not come up immediately at startup, and the script would otherwise exit in error.<br><br>
+NOTE: in my case, it's a good thing I inserted a check & retry loop on pinging the LMS server at the beginning of the script, since the wifi connection does not come up immediately at startup, and the script would otherwise exit in error.

 Final touch: since at least one of the client pi is installed in my attic, I wanted to be able to power-cycle it in case of errors.
 To achieve this, I just plugged the pi power supply on a Z-Wave relay, that can be turned off/on remotely.
 See [ZwaveHomeAutomation]({{ site.baseurl }}/pages/ZwaveHomeAutomation) project for details.